SoftwareOutlook/ASEArch-Test-Codes/README.md

 -niter <n>               set the number of smoother iterations ( default 20)

--t                       prints the diference between the norms of two consecutive
+-t                       prints the diference between the norm ratio of two consecutive
 			 iterations and smoother eigenvalue (it must be very small).

 -nh                      output without header